By Michael d’Estries and SkillPointe Editorial Team

 Heavy Equipment Mechanic (Salary: $55,452)

-The heavy equipment mechanic is responsible for the inspection, maintenance and repair of excavators, cranes and other large vehicles used in construction, farming, mining and transportation.
+Heavy equipment mechanics are responsible for the inspection, maintenance and repair of excavators, cranes and other large vehicles used in construction, farming, mining and transportation.
 Often skilled in the use of computerized tools to diagnose problems, these mechanics are also extremely detail-oriented and knowledgeable in engine components and systems.

 Dental Hygienist (Salary: $77,306)